 BIOL 396: Research (3)

 Laboratory or field research under faculty guidance emphasizing hypothesis testing, literature searches, experimental design, and use of appropriate techniques.
-Outcome: Students will learn the full set of research skills required in doing an independent project and reporting the results.
+Outcomes: Students will learn the full set of research skills required in doing an independent project and reporting the results.

 BIOL 397H: Senior Honors Thesis (3)

 For students in the Honors Program.
 Laboratory or field research under faculty guidance emphasizing hypothesis testing, literature searches, experimental design, and use of appropriate techniques.
 Written thesis and research presentation required.
-Outcome: Students will learn the full set of research skills required in doing an independent project and reporting the results.
+Outcomes: Students will learn the full set of research skills required in doing an independent project and reporting the results.

 CHEM 300: Undergraduate Research (1-6)

 This course gives undergraduate students an opportunity to participate in research in a selected area.
-Outcome: Students will accomplish the research task defined in the contractual arrangement between the student and the instructor.
+Outcomes: Students will accomplish the research task defined in the contractual arrangement between the student and the instructor.
 Students must complete 3 credit hours to receive Engaged Learning credit.

 COMP 312: Open Source Computing (3)

 This course will cover the fundamentals of Free and Open Source software development.
 Topics to be addressed include licensing, Linux, typical software development tools, applications, and techniques for managing remote servers.
-Outcome: Students will learn to implement projects involving Free and Open Source software and learn how to participate in open-source projects effectively.
+Outcomes: Students will learn to implement projects involving Free and Open Source software and learn how to participate in open-source projects effectively.